A passion for welding

 Led by Steve Christena and Brad Cowan, Chicago-based Arc Academy caters to anyone who is curious about welding.
 From scheduled courses and open shop hours to an online video training curriculum, there is something for everyone.
-It is provided in a unique and laid-back way that makes the educational offering accessible to area residents and hobbyists across the country.
+Their unique and laid-back approach makes welding accessible to area residents and hobbyists across the country.

 Steve is professionally trained, having graduated from the Arts program at Western Michigan University with a focus in metal sculpture.